 - Partnerships: Identify key project partners and describe each partner's role in the proposed project.
 Partners should be able to clearly articulate their role in the proposal via partner engagement letters.
-Project proposals should have multiple stakeholders engaged in project implementation from multiple sectors and from multiple disciplines. - o If a multi-state project is proposed, it is required that at least one partner is physically located in each state within the proposed service area. - Overall project team membership can be comprised of, but is not limited to, the following types of organizations: - o State, regional, and local economic development organizations - Local governments - o Planning organizations and development districts - o Labor unions and labor-management apprenticeship programs - State and local workforce agencies - o Institutions of higher education, including (but not limited to) community colleges and other job training and adult education providers - o Not-for-profit and community-based organizations - o Chambers of commerce, industry and trade associations, local and regional business owners, and other representatives from the private sector - Organizational capacity: Demonstrate the ability for the project team to undertake/accomplish the proposed scope of work including, but not limited to, the project teams' qualifications and experience managing large grants and federal awards; familiarity with federal grant regulations; and organizational policies, procedures, and systems. - Describe any changes your organization made to operational or financial hurdles relating to COVID-19.
-Have you developed or implemented contingency plans for your activities in case COVID-19 mitigation remains necessary?
-Please provide a brief statement on those plans. - o If you are a current POWER, INSPIRE, or WORC grantee, please upload a current status report for your active grant.
-Describe the project team's capacity to successfully administer multiple grants, if awarded. - Readiness: Describe the readiness of the project team to begin work once grant is awarded (estimated start date of October 1, 2022).
+Project proposals should have multiple stakeholders engaged in project implementation from multiple sectors and from multiple disciplines. - o If a multi-state project is proposed, it is required that at least one partner is physically located in each state within the proposed service area. - Overall project team membership can comprise, but is not limited to, the following types of organizations: - o State, regional, and local economic development organizations - o Local governments - o Planning organizations and development districts - o Labor unions and labor-management apprenticeship programs - State and local workforce agencies - o Institutions of higher education, including (but not limited to) community colleges and other job training and adult education providers - o Not-for-profit and community-based organizations - o Chambers of commerce, industry and trade associations, local and regional business owners, and other representatives from the private sector - Organizational capacity: Demonstrate the ability for the project team to undertake/accomplish the proposed scope of work including, but not limited to, the project teams' qualifications and experience managing large grants and federal awards; familiarity with federal grant regulations; and organizational policies, procedures, and systems. - o If you are a current POWER, ARISE, INSPIRE, or WORC grantee, please upload a current status report for your active grant.
+Describe the project team's capacity to successfully administer multiple grants, if awarded. - Readiness: Describe the readiness of the project team to begin work once a grant is awarded (estimated start date of October 1, 2023).
 Highlight whether or not significant hiring is required, and what additional expertise is needed, for implementation of the proposed scope of work.
-Proposals that do not go to contract by December 1, 2022, are subject to disqualification.
+Proposals that do not go to contract by December 1, 2023, are subject to disqualification.